Silicon Labs Incorporates New Technology into Wolfspeed’s Wolfpack Series

-Silicon Labs (SLabs) has incorporated new technology into Wolfspeed’s Wolfpack series to accelerate fast-charging development for electric vehicles (EVs).
+Silicon Labs Boosts Wolfspeed’s Power Modules to accelerate fast-charging development for electric vehicles (EVs).

 Silicon Labs has been at the forefront of developing innovative semiconductors for smart homes, industrial, automotive, and data centers that incorporate wide bandgap materials to pull away from traditional silicon.
-Recently, Silicon Labs announced a couple of next-gen devices that are going to be added to a collection of discrete products with Wolfspeed.
+Recently, Silicon Labs announced several next-gen devices that are going to be added to a collection of discrete products with Wolfspeed.

 Silicon Labs’ Gate Driver & Digital Isolator